pkardjian/soccer_injury_risk_prediction/README.md

 ## Data Collection

-To build our injury predictor model, we collected a comprehensive dataset that includes biometric data (such as age, height, weight, etc.) and in-game statistics (such as minutes played, distance covered, tackles made, etc.) of soccer players from Europe's top leagues.
+To build our injury predictor model, we collected a comprehensive dataset that includes biometric data (such as age, height, weight, etc.) and in-game statistics (such as minutes played, distance covered, tackles made, etc.) of soccer players from Europe's top leagues, with the target feature being the current injury status of a player (injured or non-injured).
 The data was obtained from reliable sources, including [Transfermarkt](https://www.transfermarkt.com/) and [FBREF](https://fbref.com/en/).

 Before proceeding, we performed thorough cleaning on the collected dataset.
 This step involved unpacking lists, handling missing values, removing outliers, and resolving any inconsistencies or errors present in the data.